kratisto/docs/pages/bare_metal_cloud/dedicated_servers/pxe-with-full-private-dedicated/guide.de-de.md

 The only significant difference is that [private networks](/pages/network/ovhcloud_connect/occ-concepts-overview/#private-connection) do not have access to everything that does not belong to your infrastructure.<br>
 As a result, a server isolated by its private network prevents the boot mechanism.
 This means that when systems are booted via the **Netboot** (Network Boot) method, they are based on OVHcloud’s internal network and shared services.

-> [!warning]
-> Please note that with 2nd and 3rd generation Advance servers on a T3 architecture (one public interface and one vRack interface) it is not possible to have two interfaces in the vRack and configure PXE.
->

 ### Netboot startup overview

 A major component exists in 2 versions: